-7.1 Duty of Candour
+6.1 Duty of Candour

-7.1.1 From October 2014, NHS providers have been required to comply with the Duty of Candour, meaning providers must be open and transparent with service users and their care and treatment, including when it goes wrong.
+6.1.1 From October 2014, NHS providers have been required to comply with the Duty of Candour, meaning providers must be open and transparent with service users and their care and treatment, including when it goes wrong.
 The duty is part of the fundamental requirements for all providers.
-It applies to all NHS Trusts, Foundation Trusts and special health authorities, and, from April 2015, to all other providers, including social care.
+It applies to all NHS Trusts, Foundation Trusts, and special health authorities, and, from April 2015, to all other providers, including social care.

-7.2 Whistleblowing / Professional reporting
+6.2 Whistleblowing / Professional reporting

-- 7.2.1 Whistleblowing is the act of reporting concerns about malpractice, wrongdoing or fraud.
-All staff, paid or unpaid, who work with an adult who is experiencing, or at risk of, abuse or neglect, have an individual responsibility to raise concerns about poor practice and a right to know that their employer will support them if they are acting in good faith.
-Wherever possible, the anonymity of the professional reported will be respected by the investigating body. - 7.2.2 All agencies should promote a culture of professional reporting and have in place policies which value good practice and encourages this.
+- 6.2.1 Whistleblowing (also referred to as 'Raising Concerns') is the act of reporting concerns about malpractice, wrongdoing, or fraud.
+All staff paid or unpaid, who work with an adult who is experiencing, or at risk of, abuse or neglect, have an individual responsibility to raise concerns about poor practice and a right to know that their employer will support them if they are acting in good faith.
+Wherever possible, the anonymity of the professional reporting will be respected by the investigating body. - 6.2.2 All agencies should promote a culture of professional reporting and have in place policies which value good practice and encourages this.
 Professional reporting can be difficult for the member of staff and must be recognised as important and courageous.
-For further information on Professional Reporting, see Freedom to Speak Up4. - 7.2.3 Agencies should ensure that staff who professionally report in good faith are: - Supported and reassured when information is shared; - Provided with ongoing support during any investigation that may follow; - Supplied with information about external sources of support; - Supported by their organisation; - Not treated in ways that might be regarded as punitive. - 7.2.4 People providing information outside their own agencies should be appropriately supported in their disclosures. - 7.2.5 Support and advice is available via the Whistleblowing Advice Line for Health & Social Care staff (Tel: 08000 724 725).
+For further information on Professional Reporting, see Freedom to Speak Up8. - 6.2.3 Agencies should ensure that staff who professionally report in good faith are: - Supported and reassured when information is shared - Provided with ongoing support during any investigation that may follow - Supplied with information about external sources of support - Supported by their organisation - Not treated in ways that might be regarded as punitive